SigSando/site/index.md

 ----

  I would love to credit the 3 core components that keep this project free and functioning.
-Github>Github Pages, Jekyll website builder, and the original template is this repository from `JustTheDocs`.
+Github & Github Pages, Jekyll website builder, and the original template is this repository from `JustTheDocs`.

- Also a big shout out to the ***[Contributers]*** to JustTheDocs, for their documentation on the `Markdown` language, `Liquid`, and `HTMl`.
+ Also a big shout out to the ***[Contributers]*** to JustTheDocs, for their documentation!

 [GitHub Pages][GitHub Pages]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }